LifeAbundantly/1kingdom-affiliate-program/README.md

 ---

 ### **Next Steps**
-1. Schedule a meeting to discuss implementation strategies tailored to you.
+1. Schedule a meeting to discuss implementation with me, Cody Haskins, @ rpareapercody@gmail.com and title the subject "Spirit of Genorosity".
-2. Review financial projections and impact models.
+2. Review financial projections and impact models based on your influence/ Church congregants.
 3. Commit to launching this program as a Kingdom partner.

 Together, we can transform lives and communities, declaring: **“Behold, I am making all things new.”** *(Revelation 21:5)*